sagemath/trac_to_gh/Issue 747.md

 # Issue 747: flint build problem on itanium

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/747

 Original creator: was